 Carey's New Year's show is latest mishap in the spotlight

-There are 2 comments on the The Hastings Tribune story from 12 hrs ago, titled Carey's New Year's show is latest mishap in the spotlight.
-In it, The Hastings Tribune reports that:
+There are 2 comments on the The Beaumont Enterprise story from 17 hrs ago, titled Carey's New Year's show is latest mishap in the spotlight.
+In it, The Beaumont Enterprise reports that:

 Mariah Carey performs at the New Year's Eve celebration in Times Square on Saturday, Dec.
 31, 2016, in New York.